croquet/croquet/historic/sdk/tutorials/1_1_hello_world.md

   Or, just copy the Pen's CSS so you can position it to fit your app.
 * if you want the QR code to appear somewhere other than at bottom left, the current Croquet behavior requires that you explicitly override the CSS settings of the `qrcode` element.
 The Pen for the [Multiuser Chat](https://codepen.io/croquet/pen/NZjLzO) includes an example of this.

-If you are not using CodePen, you can still get Croquet to add a QR code simply by setting `window.croquetSessionURL` to the desired URL (for example, of your app's home page) during initial load of the app.

 ## Writing a Croquet Application

 ***Every _Croquet_ application consists of two parts:***